spacejam/rio/README.md

 * they haven't copied `rio`'s features yet, which you pretty much have to use anyway to responsibly use `io_uring` due to the sharp edges of the API.
+All of the libraries I've seen as of January 13 2020 are totally easy to overflow the completion queue with, as well as easy to express use-after-frees with, don't seem to be async-friendly, etc...

 #### examples that will be broken in the next day or two